polymathx/express-marketing-boilerplate/README.md

 The ultimate NodeJS + Express Boilerplate project for fast, effective, and high ranking marketing sites.

 ## Setting Up
 - Clone the repository
 - `npm i` - Install
-- `npm run start` - Starts the express development server
+- `npm run start` - Starts the express development server.
 - `npm run styles` - Watches the SCSS folder for changes.
-- `npm run build` - Builds the client side JS
+- `npm run build` - Builds the client side JS with webkit, and watches for changes.
-- `npm run sync` - Creates a browsersync server for debugging, and to auto refresh the browser on change
+- `npm run sync` - Creates a browsersync server for debugging, and to auto refresh the browser on change.

 ## Environment Variables